gvogety/CarND-AdvancedLaneFinding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-In the "Thresholds" section of the accompanying IPython notebook, starting around code cell#5, various threshold utility functions are defined.
+In the `Thresholds` section of the accompanying IPython notebook, starting around code cell#5, various threshold utility functions are defined.
 I created various visualtization python functions to select optimal thresholds.
-Using 'interact' facility from 'ipywidgets', I explored various color tranforms, gradients with appropriate thresholds.
+Using `interact` facility from `ipywidgets`, I explored various color tranforms, gradients with appropriate thresholds.

  Here's an example of my output for one of the exploration steps.